-A first-year student will begin the program by developing their critical thinking ability, communication skills, and the foundation needed for the future development of quantitative reasoning through Arts and Sciences coursework.
+A first-year student will begin the program by developing their critical thinking ability, communication skills, and the foundation needed for the future development of quantitative and qualitative reasoning through Arts and Sciences coursework.
 Earning an IT industry certification is a requirement of the program.
-The curriculum will follow with a set of core information technology courses; these are the courses needed to prepare the student to launch into their upper-level curriculum.
-The upper-level curriculum is designed to produce well-rounded IT Professionals.
-The curriculum prepares the students for the ongoing innovation in technology and changes in technology and how to contribute to innovation while managing the risks involved.
-Students in the Bachelor of Science Information Systems program also can choose a concentration path in Cyber Security for their degree.
-The Information Systems concentration consists of a minimum of 120 semester credit hours and a minimum of 2288 contact hours and is 126 weeks in length for the day, evening, and/or online program.
-The Cyber Security concentration consists of a minimum of 120 semester credit hours and a minimum of 2336 contact hours and is 126 weeks in length for the day, evening, and/or online program.
+The curriculum will follow with a set of core information technology courses which prepare the student for the upper-level curriculum.
+The upper-level curriculum is designed to produce well-rounded IT Professionals by addressing ongoing innovation in technology and how to contribute to innovation while managing risk.

+The Information Systems concentration consists of a minimum of 120 semester credit hours and a minimum of 2288 contact hours and is 126 weeks in length for the day and/or evening program.